 This course is designed to apply biomechanical, neurobiological and occupation-based models and frames of reference for occupational therapy intervention with adults with physical dysfunction.
-Students will apply an occupation-based and client-centered approach to identification of appropriate evaluation and intervention strategies for clients in a variety of occupational therapy practice contexts including hospital settings, rehabilitation centers, intermediate and long-term care facilities and home environments.
-PREREQUISITES: All of the following courses in year two of graduate professional phase: OTR5230 through and including OTR5600
+Students will apply an occupation-based and client-centered approach to identification of appropriate evaluation and intervention strategies for adult clients in a variety of occupational therapy practice contexts including hospital settings, rehabilitation centers, intermediate and long-term care facilities and home environments.
+PREREQUISITES: OTR5232, OTR5233, OTR5431, OTR5432